Table of Contents

-To further gain insight into the situation, Cannabis Tech spoke with Amanda Bliss (MSN, RN, APRN, FNP-BC), Board-Certified Family Nurse Practitioner for Cornbread Hemp, the first Kentucky company to offer USDA-certified organic CBD products, and now they are making use of the natural Delta-9 THC they are extracting from their hemp.
+To further gain insight into the situation, Cannabis Tech spoke with Amanda Bliss (MSN, RN, APRN, FNP-BC), Board-Certified Family Nurse Practitioner for Cornbread Hemp, the first Kentucky company to offer USDA-certified organic CBD products.
+They are now they are making use of the natural Delta-9 THC they are extracting from their hemp.

 In response to the rising popularity, Bliss shared her view, “Consumers will say, ‘I’ll use cannabis until the cows come home because it’s natural.’
 But, let’s pump the breaks; cyanide is natural too.
 Marketers are still preying on the idea that ‘oh it’s natural, so it’s good,’ but at the same time, they’re starting to produce cannabinoids in like a meth-lab kind of way.”

 While sketchily created cannabinoids and synthetic cannabinoids represent one kind of danger, Bliss also went on to describe another angle pertaining to the natural plant.
 She elaborated on the potential of hemp as a phytoremediator, saying, “One of the things that they do at the University of Kentucky is grow hemp at the mouths of abandoned coal mines and strip mines in Eastern Kentucky.
 The hemp is pulling out the heavy minerals and toxins because that’s what’s been polluting those waters and those communities for so long.